USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_chemicalmechanism.md

 ### 8. Edit SOA_DEFN.F
 SOA_DEFN.F describes SOA precursors, SOA species and their properties dealing with gas to particle partitioning.
 It is located at $CMAQ_REPO/CCTM/src/aero/aero6/SOA_DEFN.F.
 Note that the aero7 directory is linked to the aero6 directory.

-You must add a row for every new aerosol species and increase n_oa_list by the number of species added to the list.
+You must add a row for every new SOA species and increase n_oa_list by the number of species added to the list.

 To add semivolatile species that partition between the gas and aerosol phases (with a gas-phase species defined in the [GC namelist](#GCnml)), include their effective saturation concentrations (C*) and enthalpies of vaporization.
 In this example, ATPROD1 has the corresponding gas-phase species SVTPROD1 and has C* = 0.95 ug/m<sup>3</sup> and enthalpy of vaporization = 131 J/mol.
 ATPROD2 has the corresponding gas-phase species SVTPROD2 and has C* = 485 ug/m<sup>3</sup> and enthalpy of vaporization = 101 J/mol:
 ```